theforeman/foreman_bootdisk/README.md

 To generate the image from the web interface, view the host page, click the "Boot disk" button and select "Host 'FQDN' image".

-To generate from the command line:
+To generate from the command line on the Foreman server:

     foreman-rake bootdisk:generate:host NAME=foo.example.com

 Optionally set `OUTPUT=/path/foo.iso` to change the output destination.

+To generate using the Hammer CLI, install the [hammer_cli_foreman_bootdisk](https://github.com/theforeman/hammer_cli_foreman_bootdisk) plugin and run:

+    hammer bootdisk host --host client.example.com

+See the hammer_cli_foreman_bootdisk documentation for more advanced usage.

 ### Generic image